matthew-occleshaw/computer-science-game/game-plan.md

 - Apple - restores 15 health
 - Key - unlocks doors
-- Upgrade station - allows for the upgrade of any of the key attributes
+- Upgrade station - allows for the upgrade of one of the key attributes

 ## Enemy Classes